 - At last, you can make changes to the file.

 5. Marked As Final Excel Workbook Prevents Users from Editing

 If someone sets an Excel file as the final version, you can’t edit it anymore.
 Hence, watch the following steps to remove the setting.

 - In the beginning, go to the File window.

 - Then, select Info.

 - After that, remove the selection for ‘Mark as Final’ in the Protect Workbook.

-- Also, when you open a final version of an Excel file, you’ll see a warning message like it’s shown below.
+- Also, when you open the final version of an Excel file, you’ll see a warning message like it’s shown below.
 There, you can choose ‘Edit Anyway’ to edit the workbook.

-6. Unprotect Excel Workbook to Disable Read-Only Attribute
+6. Protected Excel Workbook Opens in Read-Only Mode

 Moreover, if a sheet or a workbook is protected, we can’t make changes.
 So, learn how to unprotect it.